What is Cabinet Door Overlay?

 Inset Doors

 An Inset door is mounted inside the face frame, flush with the front edge of the cabinet side frame, so the entire face frame is visible.
+Inset doors are ideal for creating a traditional, timeless aesthetic, often seen in high-end cabinetry designs.
+They are perfect for classic kitchens and bathroom vanities where a clean, refined look is desired.

 Lipped, Half Inset or Partial Inset

 The lipped door has a groove (also what cabinetmakers refer to as a "rabbit") cut all the way around the door on the back edge.
 This cut allows part of the door to sit back into the cabinet and leaves the remaining part resting on the cabinet or face frame.
+Partial inset doors balance a fully inset style and practical door positioning, making them an excellent choice for transitional designs.

 Partial Overlay and Twin Overlay